-Richard W. Stanek is the 27th Sheriff of Hennepin County and is serving his second term in Minnesota’s largest county with 1.2 million residents.
-He was first elected in November of 2006, and was re-elected in 2010.
+Richard W. Stanek is the 27th Sheriff of Hennepin County and is serving his third term in Minnesota’s largest county with 1.2 million residents.
+He was first elected in November of 2006, and was re-elected in 2014.

 A 30-year veteran of law enforcement, Sheriff Stanek began his career in the Minneapolis Police Department; he rose through the ranks from Patrol Officer, Detective, Commander of Criminal Investigations, to Precinct Commander.
 While a police officer, Sheriff Stanek was elected five times to the Minnesota State Legislature; he chaired the House Crime Policy & Finance Committee and authored several omnibus crime bills, including: Minnesota’s Felony DWI law, DNA collection for predatory offenders, and Minnesota’s Homeland Security Act.
 In 2003, the Governor appointed him Commissioner of Public Safety & Director of Homeland Security for Minnesota.
 He was the first person to lead that agency after it had been expanded to include a homeland security component following the terrorist attacks of September 11, 2001.

-He serves on both the Director of National Intelligence’s Joint Counterterrorism Assessment Team (JCAT) and Homeland Security/Law Enforcement Advisory Board.
-He is a member of the Criminal Intelligence Coordinating Council (CICC).
-CICC members advise the U.S. Attorney General on national and international issues of public safety and criminal justice.
+He serves on both the Director of National Intelligence’s Joint Counterterrorism Assessment Team and Homeland Security/Law Enforcement Advisory Board.
+He is a member of the Criminal Intelligence Coordinating Council which advises the U.S. Attorney General on public safety and criminal justice issues.